In answer to this question, this page has photos and first-hand accounts of Lentry® Lights.

 From 300 feet away, a newspaper could be read with the 750W Optup; the 20,000-lumen V-Star LED; the V-Spec LED (which was 20,000 lumens at the time but is now 40% brighter at 28,000 lumens); or the 1500W Panorama.

 Photos from the Raiload: James and I took a little field trip to a railroad refueling depot to take pictures of our temporary lighting systems in action (view album).
 Most of the models we photographed have changed cosmetically since then, but their output/performance has not.
 For example, our V-Spec LED stunned us!
 (At the time it was 20,000 lumens; today it is 28,000 lumens.)
 It lit a row of 6 railroad cars, each 50 feet long: 300 linear feet.
 The railroad cars were black so they didn’t seem very bright in the resulting photos; however, they were well lit in real life.
 To the naked eye, not manipulated by a camera, it absolutely lit up the whole line of cars!
 It was more than impressive.

 See also our FAQ on where Lentry Lights fall on the lighting solution spectrum.

-Call to discuss your specific needs and whether or not Lentry Lights may be the solution for you.
+Call us today to discuss your specific needs and whether or not Lentry Lights may be the solution for you.
 Call (888) 257-8967.

 Share this post